It can be difficult to convey the importance of a landscape or emotion, especially when framing a subject at a distance with a wide shot.

-The Lord of The Rings has many establishing shots that set up the various kingdoms and cities they visit.
+In The Lord of The Rings, establishing shots set up the various kingdoms and cities the characters visit.

 But can you subvert the establishing shot?

 So what’s wider than a wide shot?
-Believe it or not….you can get extremely wide.
+Believe it or not, you can get wide.
+Like, really, really wide.

 Extreme wide shot examples

 The extreme wide shot is utilized when you want a character to feel completely overmatched or unimportant in their world.

 An extreme wide shot can also be used as an establishing shot.
 They’re wide — so, so wide — that a viewer can’t help but take in the full, wide scope of the setting being presented by the filmmakers.

 What is an extreme wide shot (EWS)?